Dynamics of seawater intrusion in heterogeneous coastal aquifers

 Meet the Supervisor(s)

 Ashraf Ahmed Mohamed - Ashraf is a fellow member of the Chartered Institution of Water and Environmental Management, chartered Engineer (CEng), chartered Environmentalist (CEnv), and Chartered Water and Environmental Manager of CIWEM (C.WEM).
-He has BSc, Meng from Egypt, and PhD from the University of Manchester, all in Civil Engineering.
-Before joining the academia, he worked in industry for a short period in reinforced concrete design.
-He is currently a Senior Lecturer, Department of Civil and Environmental Engineering, Brunel University London.
-Prior to joining Brunel, he was a lecturer at the School of Natural and Built Environment, Queen’s University Belfast.
-Ashraf has been involved in research grants totalling more than £9 million as principal Investigator PI and also as Co-I from EU, EPSRC, Newton, Innovate UK, and other sources.
-Current research interests include the use of Artificial intelligence and deep learning in solving Civil Engineering problems especially problems related to Environmental issues, water flow, and climate change.Ashraf is the course director of MSc in water Engineering.
-Externally, he serves as member of CIWEM accreditation panel, and is also as an assessor of CEng, and CEnv applications.
+He has a BSc, Meng from Egypt, and PhD from the University of Manchester, all in Civil Engineering.
+Before joining academia, he worked in the industry for a short period in reinforced concrete design.
+Ashraf is currently a Reader at the Department of Civil and Environmental Engineering, Brunel University London.
+Before joining Brunel, he was a lecturer at the School of Natural and Built Environment, Queen’s University Belfast.
+Ashraf has been involved in research grants totalling more than £9 million as Principal Investigator and Co-Investigator from EU, EPSRC, Newton, Innovate UK, and other sources.
+Ashraf is the principal investigator at Brunel for the project WE-ACT (€526,864, January 2023 - December 2026) where he leads a team to build a machine learning model for efficient water management in a transboundary river area at central Asia.
+This Horizon EU project is funded by UKRI through the UKRI Horizon Europe Funding Guarantee.
+Current research interests include the use of Artificial intelligence and deep learning in solving Civil Engineering problems, especially problems related to Environmental issues, water flow, and the impact of climate change.